dex2dot0/community-plugin-docs/README.md

+# Archived

+This repository is no longer being actively maintained with the retirement of the Community Plugin.

 # Community Plugin Website

 This website is built using [Docusaurus 2](https://docusaurus.io/), a modern static website generator.
 This is an awesome tool that allows you to build a documentation website with a free and open source codebase.